Swhag/Cloud9/README.md

 ---

-Challenge 3: Forecast layout
+Challenge 3: Designing Forecast layout

-Designing an hourly forecast dashboard presented challenges.
 A horizontal layout was chosen over a vertical layout for its visual appeal, but sideways scrolling was not user-friendly.

 Solution: To improve the user experience, the application implements react-indiana-drag-scroll, allowing users to click and drag the forecast list instead of having to awkwardly scroll sideways.